HyacinthBots/LilyBot/docs/installation-guide.md

 ## Adding the official lily instance to your server
 If you simply want to utilize all the great features Lily has to offer in your server without modification, this is the section of the guide for you.

 Currently, Lily is not a fully public bot.
-If you want to add her to your server, please contact `IMS#7902` on Discord.
-He will provide you with a link for inviting Lily to your server.
+If you want to add her to your server, please contact `IMS#7902` or `NoComment#6411` on Discord.
+They will provide you with a link for inviting Lily to your server.

 Once you've received this link, simply open it in your browser.
 You may need to log into your Discord account.
 You should then select the server you want to add Lily to (you'll need to be an administrator in that server) and click `Authorize`.